jinghuazhao/PW-pipeline/README.md

 sort -k1,1 | \
 join -11 -23 - snp150.txt > bmi.txt
 ```
-where it downloads the GWAS summary statistics, drops the header, sorts by RSid and add positional information as available above into `bmi.txt`.
+where file containing the GWAS summary statistics is downloaded, its header dropped, sorted by RSid and positional information added leading to a file named
+`bmi.txt`.

 ## SOFTWARE